Pay & Entitlements

 Primary source

-DoD Financial Management Regulation Volume 7A, Chapter 58 (Reserve Component Pay); DFAS 2026 Basic Pay Tables view official publication
+DoD Financial Management Regulation Volume 7A, Chapter 58 (Pay and Allowances for Inactive Duty Training); DFAS 2026 Basic Pay Tables view official publication

 Regulatory reference